BeryJu/distribution-oauth/README.md

 - `TOKEN_URL`: URL to send POST Token request to
 - `CLIENT_ID`: OAuth Client ID
 - `SCOPE`: Special scope to append to requests
+- `ANON_USERNAME`: Credentials to be used when the client doesn't send any (optional)
+- `ANON_PASSWORD`: Credentials to be used when the client doesn't send any (optional)

 ## Todo